 Given the limitations imposed by the TCPA and the FDCPA, collectors can’t call debtors at any given time of the day.
 While timing is everything, even a well-staffed agency can only contact consumers so many times in order to reach them, as the number of available collectors is limited and you don’t want them to spend too much time trying to reach the same numbers too often.

 Right-party contact can be a serious challenge for collection agencies.
 Collectors (and their managers) want to spend as much time as possible actually speaking to consumers and collecting payments — and as little time as possible trying to reach people on the phone.
-Calls not resulting in RPC don’t lead to a collection (nor a commission for the collector), and result in an overall waste of resources.
+Calls not resulting in RPC don’t lead to a collection and result in an overall waste of resources.

 This is where automation and artificial intelligence come into play.

-With rising costs, high attrition rates, and a looming recession, ARM companies are looking at digital transformation and automation as valid solutions to their operational challenges.
+With rising costs, high attrition rates, and high inflation, ARM companies are looking at digital transformation and automation as valid solutions to their operational challenges.